chef/chef-web-docs/content/config_rb_metadata.md

 `privacy`

 : Specify a cookbook as private.
+This prevents a cookbook from being uploaded to the public Supermarket or any Supermarket where ``ENFORCE_PRIVACY`` has been enabled.

     For example: